shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

 ## Task 2: Create a Fabric Workspace

-1. Now let's create a workspace with a Fabric license.
+1. Now, let's create a workspace with a Fabric license.
 Select **Workspaces (1)** from the left navigation bar.
 A dialog opens.

 2. Click **+ New workspace (2)** found at the bottom of the pop-out menu.